Petra Kvitová: 2018: Five WTA titles and re-entry into top 5

 Kvitová began the month of August at the Canadian Open where she was dispatched by Bertens in the third round in straight sets.
 The following week in Cincinnati, her form improved, beating Serena Williams, Mladenovic and 15th seed Elise Mertens to sail into her first semifinal of the tournament since 2012, where she was stopped by Bertens once more, this time in three sets.
 Nevertheless, Kvitová returned to the top 5 rankings for the first time in almost three years by virtue of that result.
 She then made the quarterfinals of the Connecticut Open where she retired to Carla Suárez Navarro after dropping the first set due to a shoulder injury.
 This was followed by a defeat in the hands of 26th seed Sabalenka in the third round of the US Open.
 The loss meant that for the first time in her career, Kvitová has failed to record an appearance in the second week at the Grand Slams in a season.

 Kvitová then suffered a dismal Asian swing with early exits in Wuhan and Beijing.
 On 4 October, she became the fourth player to qualify for the WTA Finals.
 Seeded fourth in her first appearance at the tournament since 2015, she bowed out in the round-robin stage, failing to score a win with losses to Svitolina, Wozniacki and Plíšková, thus making it her worst result of the tournament to date.
-She subsequently ended the year ranked world No. 7, her first top 10 finish since 2015.
+She ended the year ranked world No. 7, her first top 10 finish since 2015.
 In the Fed Cup final, where Czech Republic took on the United States, Kvitová was nominated as part of the Czech team but illness forced her out of play.
 Nevertheless, the Czechs won the tie with the score 3–0, making it their sixth Fed Cup title in the last eight seasons.
 Furthermore, Kvitová was awarded the WTA Sportsmanship for the seventh time overall.